marcpare/wordpl_lab/README.md

 Finally, for the 5th percentile game, a three-guess strategy is used.
 In traditional WORDL, about 50% of games can be won by three guesses.
 This percentage is too low for the 50th and 95th percentile versions of WORDPL, but it is more than high enough for the 5th percentile version.
 The additional accuracy gained from a fourth guess is offset by a reduced clue accuracy from smaller $\epsilon$.

-Also interesting to note, about 1% more wins are achieved by allocating a high $\epsilon$ to the first guess of a three-guess strategy, with the optimal distribution being about 2:1.
+Also interesting to note, about 1% more wins are achieved by allocating a high ε to the first guess of a three-guess strategy, with the optimal distribution being about 2:1.